-4.4.3.5.
+4.4.3.6.
 Official Plan and Zoning By-law Amendments

 - a.
 When considering applications for amendments to establish or expand aggregate operations, Council shall have regard for the following: - i.
-The compatibility of the proposed extractive use with adjacent land uses (see also Section 4.4.3.6); - ii.
-Compliance with the relevant standards set out in the Aggregate Resources of Ontario, Provincial Standards; - iii.
-The quantity and quality of the resource when application is being made for the extraction of more than 20,000 tonnes per annum; - iv.
-The impact on the physical environment, including the impact, if any, on ground water, surface drainage, and water courses; - v.
-Information submitted by the applicant as to the geographical extent of the proposal; - vi.
+The compatibility of the proposed extractive use with adjacent land uses (see also Section 4.4.3.7); - ii.
+Compliance with the relevant standards set out in the Aggregate Resources of Ontario, Provincial Standards, - iii.
+Information submitted by the applicant as to the geographical extent of the proposal; - iv.
 The manner of site rehabilitation including the rehabilitation back to agricultural of any land designated as Agricultural.
-Such lands shall be rehabilitated to substantially the same area and same average soil quality for agriculture; - vii.
-Land uses located on adjacent lands in abutting municipalities; - viii.
-The comments of the appropriate Ministries and agencies concerning the application. - ix.
-Council shall take into account known archaeological resources and areas of archaeological potential when considering applications for establishing or expanding mineral aggregate operations.
+Such lands shall be rehabilitated to substantially the same area and same average soil quality for agriculture; - v.
+Land uses located on adjacent lands in abutting municipalities; - vi.
+The comments of the appropriate Ministries and agencies concerning the application. - vii.
+Council shall take into account known archaeological resources and areas of archaeological potential when considering applications for establishing or expanding mineral aggregate operations. - b.
+When considering applications for amendments to establish or expand aggregate operations, Council shall have regard for the impact of the operation on: - i.
+The natural heritage features and areas and ecological functions on the site within 120 m;